wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 while the issuer expects a response from the upper level, causing a race condition.

 Luckily, the race condition is still solvable, because the sender of the downgrade or invalidation will eventually receive the put message.
-In addition, by checking the `responses` structure, the sender is also able to identify whether the put message originates from an unsolicited eviction, or is the result of the race condition.
+In addition, by checking the number of ACKs expected in the MSHR register of the address, the sender is also able to identify whether the put message originates from an unsolicited eviction, or is the result of the race condition.

 ##### sendAckPut()